v-atamanenko/deadspace-vita/README.md

 1. While the game has a subtitles option, it's recommended not to use them because in some scenes they skip immediately.
 Most likely, can not be fixed.
-2. Rarely (maybe about once an hour or sometimes during new levels/saves loading), it can randomly crash with a Prefetch Abort / Data Abort exception.
+2. Rarely (about once an hour or sometimes during new levels/saves loading), the game can randomly crash or freeze.
+You'll have to restart it.
 Game creates checkpoint saves pretty often, so you shouldn't lose any substantial progress.
 3. Sometimes (most oftenly reported when entering the tram at the end of Chapters 5/9/10), audio may stop working.
 If it happens, play until the next